PAUSE Program: New Call for Applications

 |

-The executive management of the PAUSE program will request a review of the past year from the researcher and the host institution at the end of the hosting project presented in the application file.
+The PAUSE program’s executive management will request a review of the past year from both the researcher and the host institution upon completion of the hosting project outlined in the application.

 |